 - Some paths are now one-way to help you keep a safe distance from other households.
 And we have closed some areas.
 Where possible, we have removed or propped open gates.

 - Toilets are available, please follow the guidance on the signage before you enter.

 - We’ve increased our cleaning regime, particularly our toilets.

-- At this time we are not able to run any of our daily talks and feeding times including the Penguin Photocalls, ‘Flight of The Rainbows’ feeding experience and the carrots for the Fun Farm animals.
+- At this time we are not able to run any of our daily talks and feeding times including the Penguin Photocalls and ‘Flight of The Rainbows’ feeding experience.

 - You’re welcome to bring your own mobility scooter or wheelchair as usual.
 If you would like to borrow one of our mobility scooters please call the shop on 01736 751023 so we can reserve it for you and have it sanitised and ready.
 Our Access Statement is available here.

 - Our gift shop will be open with numbers controlled for social distancing.
 All transactions with card only.

 - The Otter Pool Café will be open for a range of food including pasties, sandwiches, baked potatoes, paninis plus biscuits and cakes (please note the menu may vary).
 Visitors can sit in the café (wear a mask except when sitting down) or take outside to use the picnic tables and benches around the Park.
 All transactions with card only.
 You’re welcome to bring your own food and drink and make use of our picnic areas.
 We’ve spaced the benches out to keep you safe.